wp-plugins/weever-apps-20-mobile-web-apps/readme.txt

 Tags: AJAX, android, apple, blackberry, weever, weaver, HTML5, iphone, ipod, mac, mobile, smartphone, theme, mobile, web app Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 2.1
+Stable tag: 2.1.6

 Weever Apps: Turn your site into a true HTML5 'web app' for iPhone, Android and Blackberry - weeverapps.com

 == Description ==

 Weever is a service that turns your WordPress site into a mobile web app for iPhone, Blackberry Touch, Android and iPad.
+Or, use our service to convert the HTML5 web app into a native app for Apple or Android.

 Weever functions and feels like a native iOS, Android, or Blackberry app, except with no App Store barriers!